S.1790 – National Defense Authorization Act for FY2020

 U.S. Space Force

 Establishes the U.S. Space Force as a sixth military service within the Air Force.
+Creates the chief of space operations who may serve as the commander of U.S. Space Command for the first year.

 Requires U.S. Space Force to utilize Air Force military and civilian personnel and prohibits adding additional bureaucracy without reductions elsewhere.